CUFCTL/face-recognition/README.md

 ## Testing

-Usage for the face recognition system:

-    Usage: ./face-rec [options]
-    Options:
-      --verbose          enable verbose output
-      --train DIRECTORY  create a database from a training set --rec DIRECTORY    test a set of images against a database --pca              run PCA
-      --lda              run LDA
-      --ica              run ICA
-      --all              run all algorithms (PCA, LDA, ICA)

 To run an automated test (Monte Carlo cross-validation) with the ORL face database:

     # test with 3 random samples removed, 10 iterations